Libration: Lunar libration

-The Moon keeps one hemisphere of itself facing the Earth because of tidal locking.
+The Moon keeps one of its hemispheres facing the Earth because of tidal locking.
 Therefore, the first view of the far side of the Moon was not possible until the Soviet probe Luna 3 reached the Moon on October 7, 1959, and further lunar exploration by the United States and the Soviet Union.
 This simple picture is only approximately true since over time, slightly more than half (about 59% in total) of the Moon's surface is seen from Earth because of libration.

-Lunar libration arises from three changes in perspective because of the non-circular and inclined orbit, the finite size of the Earth, and the orientation of the Moon in space.
-The first of these is called optical libration, the second parallax, and the third physical libration.
-Each of these can be divided into two contributions.
+Lunar librations arise in broadly two ways—firstly, geometrical librations comprising changes in observational perspective because of the non-circular inclined orbit of the Moon around Earth as well as the Moon's own orientation in orbit and secondly, physical librations which involve actual pendulum-like nodding and wobbling of the Moon around its equilibrium position.'
+Geometrical libration includes optical, parallax and diurnal types, while physical libration includes forced and free types.

-The following are the three types of lunar libration:
+The following are the three types of lunar geometrical libration: